Overview

 Collections are schema-less: they don't define the shape of their documents.

 When receiving document data from the database, the client SDK checks the actual data and instantiates documents with it.
-The instantiated documents may be of any shape and may be different from one another.
+The instantiated documents are of any shape and may differ from one another.

 The instantiated documents are typed as DocumentData, which is a loose type that doesn't provide information about the content.

-We should provide a more precise type.
-We set it at the collection reference level.
+We provide a more precise type at the collection reference level.
 We do it through a type assertion:

 const colRef = collection(db, "players") as CollectionReference<Player, Player>